Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Authentication Algorithms

 \subsubsection{Convolutional Neural Network}

-Convolutional neural networks (CNN's) \cite{gu2018recent} are deep learning algorithms that take in an input image and learn to identify key features in the image mich like human vision.
-The basic CNN architecture is comprised of several layers such as the input layer, convolution layer where high-level features are extracted from the input image, pooling layer where the spatial size of the convolved feature is reduced, and the fully connected or dense layer where the result is flattened out and passed through an activation function that outputs the final classification result \cite{fukushima1982neocognitron}.
-Basically, CNN uses convolution, also known as a sliding window (known as a ``filter”) that passes over the image, extracting key features feeding them to lower layers in the network.
+Convolutional neural networks (CNNs) \cite{gu2018recent} are deep learning algorithms that take in an input image and learn to identify key features in the image much like human vision.
+The basic CNN architecture is comprised of several layers such as the input layer, the convolution layer where high-level features are extracted from the input image, the pooling layer where the spatial size of the convolved feature is reduced, and the fully connected or dense layer where the result is flattened out and passed through an activation function that outputs the final classification result \cite{fukushima1982neocognitron}.
+Basically, CNN uses convolution, also known as a sliding window (``filter”) that passes over the image, extracting key features and feeding them to lower layers in the network.
 A CNN, when trained with enough data, can successfully capture the spatial and temporal information in the data.
-Although CNN was originally created for image classification where pixels form a two-dimensional grid, it has found its usefulness in keystroke dynamics \cite{cceker2017sensitivity, lin2018neural, xiaofeng2019continuous} and several other fields.
+Although CNNs were originally created for image classification where pixels form a two-dimensional grid, it has found its usefulness in keystroke dynamics \cite{cceker2017sensitivity, lin2018neural, xiaofeng2019continuous} and several other fields.